 Geo Law's work can be spotted a mile off.
 Often because it takes the form of huge eye-catching murals, but also because his energetic and fun style is unlike anyone else's.
 Scenes by Geo tend to feature fantastical characters – somewhere between birds, bears, cats and dogs – gathered together and having a happy time amongst clouds, hills or cityscapes.

 Geo's work has appeared in the New York Times, Stylist Magazine and the Washington Post, and he's created murals at companies such as Facebook, Walt Disney Animation Studios and Tumblr.
 Seeing his doodles on the wall would brighten up the most dismal of days at the office.
-He also shares his love of drawing for drawing's sake with others at his monthly Doodle Club at Nice Neighbourhood.

 Geo's been doodling his way around Sheffield for a few years now and frankly it's a crime that we haven't featured him in Meet the Locals sooner!
 Here he is on his inspirations and his ways of working.